Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: The Arrow-Debreu Market Model

 \subsubsection{Leontief utility function}

 The Leontief utility function is a special subclass of PLC, where each good is required in a fixed proportion.
 Formally, it is given by: where $A_{ij}$'s are non-negative numbers.
-In other words the agent wants good $j$ in $A_{ij}$ proportion.
+In other words the agent wants good $j$ in $A_{ij}$ proportion; $A_{ij}=0$ implies good $j$ is not desired by the agent.
 Clearly, the agent has to spend $\sum_j A_{ij}p_j$ amount of money to get one unit of utility.
-Thus, optimal bundle satisfies the following condition.
+Thus, the optimal bundle satisfies the following condition.